 This Is Where I Have Turned For Genuine Fellowship and Worship.

 The epistles of the New Testament were largely written to home based fellowships and the world was changed forever.
 Where do we see the Gospel today spreading like wildfire?
 In Asia, the Middle East, and Africa where a majority cannot afford the luxury of meeting publicly.
 It is in Europe and North America where the freedom to meet publicly still exists to a great extent but the church has grown to mirror the culture that surrounds it.
 It has become worldly, money oriented and cold.
-The real Gospel is handed over to missionaries for foreign consumption and sadly much of this is an attempt to perpetuate the Western form of Christianity; build "church" buildings, train the leadership in Western style management and create a dependence upon Western generosity.
+The real Gospel is handed over to missionaries for foreign consumption and sadly much of this is an attempt to perpetuate the Western form of Christianity; build church buildings, train the leadership in Western style management and create a dependence upon Western generosity.

-Our small group which has been meeting for the past few months has experienced what would seem to others as negative events, but the Truth is becoming very apparent.
+Our small group which has been meeting for the past couple of years has experienced what would seem to others as negative events, but the Truth is becoming very apparent.
 We have had one requiring a spinal fusion, another a very successful brain procedure and as for myself, I spent five days in a hospital due to a misdiagnosis.
 Is God's hand against us?
 Quite the contrary; I received a thank you letter from one for turning them into Bible flippers (cross referencing their studies) and others inquiring to join us for the same reasons we all came together.
 What also is interesting is the excitement everyone has when meeting together; Bibles at the ready, questions galore and the time taken to leave no one behind.
 Do we all agree on every topic?
 Don't I wish; but everyone is being stretched and everyone keeps coming back for more.

 The more I hear about home churches and the growth they are experiencing in this country, the more I am becoming convinced that apostasy for growth requires a formal and public setting to reach the masses.
 Are there some heretics that meet in small private settings; of course and they will never disappear until our Lord returns.
 The tragic side of the American church scene has been the denominational influence through their colleges and seminaries.
 They have left the Gospel of the Scriptures and have evolved into a user friendly religious business; teaching their own how to live off the backs of the lay and in turn rule as lords over God's heritage rather than by example, negating 1 Peter 5:2-3.